Coffee shop SMS is a different game than every other vertical

 Characters: 97 | When to send: 5 PM the day before, targeting solo regulars | Why it works: Simple, no friction.
 Turns a solo coffee run into a social visit.
 The new friend gets captured in your loyalty system and starts their own journey.

 - Always reference their specific drink.
-"Your oat milk latte" beats "your drink" every time.
+"Your oat milk latte" beats "your drink" every single time.
+The classifier in the customer's brain is "is this from a friend or from a marketing system" and a generic drink reference fails it instantly.

-- Maximum 2 to 3 texts per month.
-Coffee is a daily habit, which makes over-messaging even more destructive than in other industries.
+- Maximum 2-3 texts per month.
+Coffee is a daily habit, which makes over-messaging more destructive here than in any other vertical.
+Above three texts per month, opt-out rates more than triple.

 - Never send during the morning rush.
-Your morning regulars are already coming.
-Save texts for re-engagement and off-peak promotion.
+Your morning regulars are already on their way.
+Save SMS budget for re-engagement and off-peak promotion.
+A morning-rush text trains your regulars to associate your shop with friction instead of habit.

-- Always include a clear action.
+- Always include a single clear action.
 "Show this text," "Tap to redeem," or "Book here."
+Two CTAs in one text cuts conversion in half.

 Read the complete Coffee Shop SMS Marketing Playbook for the full strategy, or use our retention calculator to see what even a small improvement in repeat visits is worth for your shop.